godspeedsystems/gs-documentation/docs/saarthi/basic-usage/using-modes.md

-# Using Modes
+# Agents and Modes

-Modes in Saarthi are specialized personas that tailor the assistant's behavior to your current task.
+Agents in Saarthi are specialized personas that tailor the assistant's behavior to your current task.
 Each mode offers different capabilities, expertise, and access levels to help you accomplish specific goals.

 :::info Sticky Models
-Each mode remembers your last-used model.
+Each agent or remembers your last-used model.
 When switching modes, Saarthi automatically selects that model—no manual selection needed.
 Assign different models to different modes (e.g., Gemini 2.5 Preview for `🏗️ Architect` mode, Claude Sonnet 3.7 for `💻 Code` mode) and Saarthi will switch models automatically when you change modes.
 :::

 ## Why Use Different Modes?